python/mypy/docs/source/config_file.rst

     :type: boolean
     :default: True

-    Effectively disables checking of optional
-    types and ``None`` values.
+    When set to ``false``, this option effectively disables checking of optional types and ``None`` values.
 With this option, mypy doesn't generally check the use of ``None`` values -- it is treated as compatible with every type.

     .. warning::